MiquelNasarre/LearnDirectX/README.md

 They are the following:

 - **ImGui**: These are some external dependencies used only for the widgets.
-For more information on what imGui is and how to use refer to its [repository](https://github.com/ocornut/imgui).
+For more information on what imGui is and how to use it refer to its [repository](https://github.com/ocornut/imgui).
 - **dxerr**: This is just a library that includes some functions for error detection in our program.
 - **Math**: This library contains a bunch of math constructions that will be used by the rest of dependencies to do their calculations.
 It includes 2D and 3D vectors, 3x3 matrices, complex numbers and quaternions.